 As outlined in this report, a great expertise and knowledge has been accumulated in the Laboratories of JINR during the last decades.
-Although collaboration between the Laboratories was always a highly important factor for development of new scientific directions and particular projects at JINR, the exchange of expertise and knowledge between the JINR Laboratories must be strengthened by increased cross communication between them for meeting new challenges of Science and for staying competitive in the World, For reaching that goal, the mutually complementary scientific and technical cultures developed in different laboratories need to mingle, ensuring the high-level cooperation and knowledge exchange between the Laboratories.
-The planned multidisciplinary large-scale projects of JINR in several research areas - presented in this report, are the best testimony for that necessity and for the willingness of the JINR staff to go that way.
-With this spirit, JINR can move forward as one of the largest basic research centres of the World.
+Although collaboration between the Laboratories was always a highly important factor for development of new scientific directions and particular projects at JINR, the exchange of expertise and knowledge between the JINR Laboratories must be strengthened by increased cross communication between them and aligned coherently for meeting new challenges of Science and for staying competitive in the World.
+The planned multidisciplinary large-scale projects of JINR in several research areas - presented in this report, are the best testimony for that necessity and for the existing willingness of the JINR staff to implement the related priorities and strategic developments.